indexiatech/redux-immutablejs/README.md

 ## Immutable Handler Map reducer creator

-Using `createReducer` is an optional function that creates a reducer from a collection of handlers, except getting ride of the _switch_ statement, it also provides the following benefits:
+Using `createReducer` is an optional function that creates a reducer from a collection of handlers, except getting rid of the _switch_ statement, it also provides the following benefits:

 1. If the given `initialState` type is mutated, it will get converted to an immutable type.
 1. An error is produced in case a reducer handler returns a mutated state (not recommended but this behavior can be disabled)